Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 57th, and he is 55th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 18th in batting average, 72nd in on-base percentage, and 62nd in slugging.

+- Harris II has picked up a hit in 68 of 103 games this season, with multiple hits 22 times.

-- Harris II has driven home a run in 25 games this year (25.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on three occasions..
+- Harris II has had at least one RBI in 25.2% of his games this year (26 of 103), with more than one RBI nine times (8.7%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.